psyfix/Offensive-Security-Notes/Defensive Security/Phishing.md

 ##### Contextual Examination
 - Look for patterns in activity across the organisation.
 - Is there a bigger threat going on here?

+### Defence Measures
+- Take reactive actions
+- Take proactive actions
+- Communicate with users and stakeholders.

+### Documentation and Reporting
+- Maintain documentation the whole time this methodology is done.